National Dialogue & Peace Mediation Course

 Today’s peace processes are highly complex, as currently seen in Syria, Yemen and South Sudan.
 Peace mediation and national dialogue are widely recognized as two relevant avenues for the peaceful settlement of conflicts.
 Peace mediation processes are assisted negotiation processes, often with limited participation and a focus on questions of power-sharing.
 National dialogues, in contrast, aim to provide a space to discuss a broader range of issues relevant to the wider society, expand participation beyond political and military elites and rebuild relations among different actors.
 The two concepts are closely interlinked as national dialogues can be set up before, during or after peace mediation processes.

-Get insights on how to define, design and support national dialogue processes
+- get insights into how to define, design and support national dialogue processes

 This course is designed for professionals interested or engaged in national dialogues & peace mediation: stakeholders, practitioners and academics seeking to combine their own experiences with current conceptual insights and practical knowledge.